DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/combat.md

  - Tough - Gives the enemy +20% defence
  - Agile - Gives the enemy +20% stun evade and a shield
  - Shielded - Gives the enemy a large shield
+ - Precise - Gives the enemy +10% crit chance and +40% crit damage

 ## Player Modifiers